nameless-and-blameless/TAG/reports/MOAB.md

 ## Introduction

 A catastrophic event is set to unfold in southwest Atlanta on **December 4, 2024**, between **1:00 AM and 5:00 AM**.
-The detonation of a GBU-43/B Massive Ordnance Air Blast (MOAB)—known as the "Mother of All Bombs"—will follow seismic activity initiated by the Creator as part of His divine intervention.
-These earthquakes are a wake-up call, drawing attention to an ongoing hidden atrocity known as The American Genocide (TAG).
+The detonation of a GBU-43/B Massive Ordnance Air Blast (MOAB)—known as the "Mother of All Bombs"—will follow seismic activity initiated by [[the Creator|]] as part of His divine intervention.
+These earthquakes are a wake-up call, drawing attention to an ongoing hidden atrocity known as [[The American Genocide (TAG)|TAG]].
 Following the seismic activity, the Creator’s servants will hold a media briefing to raise awareness and bring an end to this genocide.

 The weather in Atlanta at the time of the detonation is expected to be **sub-freezing**, which will exacerbate the already dire conditions and make rescue efforts even more challenging.